wix/stylable/site/docs/guides/components-basics.md

 }
 ```

-## 2 Expose the Component's Stylable API
+## 2 Expose the component's Stylable API

 When using **Stylable**, every component exposes an API that's usable by its parent components.